We don’t play the insurance game

 Occupational therapy is direct access in California and you do not need a referral to receive services.
 If you are using out-of-network benefits, it’s possible that your insurance company will ask for a referral from a physician.

 Soft Power does not have active contracts with any insurance companies, but I can provide you with a super bill if you have out-of-network coverage.
-Credit card, cash, and HSA payments are also accepted at the time of service.
+Credit card and HSA or FSA payments are also accepted at the time of service.
 I do not directly communicate with insurance companies, so it is your responsibility to understand your benefits and submit the paperwork they require for reimbursement.
 Check out Reimbursify to help navigate out-of-network coverage for occupational therapy.

 Pelvic floor therapy addresses a wide variety of symptoms that often aren't prioritized by insurance companies.
 Not accepting insurance means I can offer personalized, hour long sessions that focus entirely on you, your goals, and your symptoms.
 This allows me to treat all aspects of your health without being limited to just one body part or specific diagnosis due to insurance restrictions.
 In insurance-based practices, therapists often need to see multiple patients at once and you might be passed around between different therapists, assistants, and aids who don’t know you or your full story.
 It’s not their fault!
 It’s because insurance reimbursement rates are low and the system is failing everyone.

-How to know if you have out-of-network benefits
+How to find out if you have out-of-network benefits

 Your insurance company’s phone number should be on your insurance card.
 You can call that number and speak to a representative to ask if you have coverage for out-of-network occupational therapy.
-You can ask about your out-of-network deductible and what percentage of the total they will reimburse for occupational therapy services.
-You can also ask about in-network waivers if this type of specialized care is not available in-network or within a reasonable time frame.
+You can ask about your deductible, co-insurance, and maximum benefit.
+You can also ask what percentage of the total they will reimburse for occupational therapy services.
+This is usually 50-80%.
+You can also ask about in-network waivers if this type of specialized care is not available in-network or within a reasonable time frame or distance.
 There can be long waitlists for specialty providers who are contracted with insurance companies.

 If they ask for CPT codes, you can say: